MathewAloisio/DarkRP/addons/darkrpmodification/lua/darkrp_modules/items/README.md

 ITEM.LookAt = vector_origin --For icon-adjustment in the inventory.
 ITEM.CamPos = Vector(10,40,0) --For icon-adjustment in the inventory.
-ITEM.Stackable = false --Can this item be stacked? (quantity greater than 1) [Optional]
+ITEM.Stackable = false --Can this item be stacked? (quantity greater than 1) [Optional] ITEM.MaxStack = 100 --Largest stack size possible.
+(Only for use w/ items where 'ITEM.Stackable == true'.)

 ITEM.Actions = {} --The actions displayed when the menu is used.
 ITEM.Actions[0] = { --Overridden on ITYPE_WEAPON items, however still NOT optional.